-- The Tax Collector/Accounts Payable Clerk at the District collects and processes all tax receipts.
-Internal controls could be improved if the District were to utilize a lock box for their tax collections. - The District is not utilizing the accounts receivable module of Finance Manager.
-Receivables are tracked separately in excel. - There is a lack of segregation of duties in the human resource and payroll processing modules of Finance Manager as both the Personnel Clerk and Payroll Clerk have the ability to add employees in Finance Manager. - There is a lack of segregation of duties over retiree health insurance billing and receipts.
-The Benefits Administrator prepares the retiree health insurance bills, receives the payments, follows up with the retirees on any unpaid amounts and maintains the health insurance spreadsheet. - Access to server closets are not adequately controlled.
+- There is a lack of segregation of duties in the human resource and payroll processing modules of NVision as both the Personnel Clerk and Payroll Clerk have the ability to add employees in NVision. - There is a lack of segregation of duties over retiree health insurance billing and receipts.
+The Benefits Administrator prepares the retiree health insurance bills, receives the payments, follows up with the retirees on any unpaid amounts and maintains the health insurance spreadsheet. - Accounting periods can only be re-opened by the Treasurer but with prior approval from the Assistant Superintendent for Administrative Services.
+The Treasurer verbally communicates her request but the ability to freely reopen exists.
+Further, there is no monitoring of periods reopened. - Access to server closets are not adequately controlled.
 The IT Director, BOCES technician (on site), LAN Administrator, custodians and Principals (with building master key) all have access to the server rooms.